bids-standard/bids-specification/src/02-common-principles.md

 **Try to avoid excessive amount of overrides.**  Do not specify a field value in the upper levels if lower levels have more or less even distribution of multiple possible values.
-E.g., if a field `X` has one value for all `ses-01/` and another for all `ses-02/` it better not to be defined at all in the `.json` at the upper level.
+For example, if a field `X` has one value for all `ses-01/` and another for all `ses-02/` it better not to be defined at all in the `.json` at the upper level.